 What does this partnership look like?

 At Savista we have many examples where we have effectively helped health care clients shorten AR days and improve front end collections.
-For instance, at a Midwestern, faith-based institution, we generated $3.5 million more in cash than our competing vendor by providing a customized, targeted program focused on high dollar accounts with a higher propensity to pay.
+For instance, at a Midwestern, faith-based institution, we generated $3.5 million more in cash than our competing vendor’s accounts receivable management program by providing a customized, targeted program focused on high dollar accounts with a higher propensity to pay.

 For a Southeastern health care system, we drove an improvement of $500,000 in cash in just three months though a strategic discounting campaign for targeted aged accounts, driving resolution and generating accounts improvement, while also decreasing AR days.